 - 11.1.1 The following shall be classed as intervals.

+- The period between close of play on one day and the start of the next day's play.

 - Intervals between innings.

 - Intervals for meals.

 - Intervals for drinks.

 - Any other agreed interval.

 - 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6.

-11.2 Duration of interval
+11.2 Duration of intervals

-11.2.1 There shall be a 45 minute interval between innings, taken from the call of Time before the interval until the call of Play on resumption after the interval.
+11.2.1 An interval for lunch or tea shall be of the duration detailed below, taken from the call of Time before the interval until the call of Play on resumption after the interval.